ColonyCounter/CascadeImgScript/README.md

 $ python samplefilecreator/samplefilcreator.py -p PATH_TO_DIR --png

 # Resize the images to a specific size, they are saved in pos_resized dir
-$ python samplefilecreator/samplefilcreator.py -p PATH_TO_DIR -w WIDTH -h HEIGHT
+$ python samplefilecreator/samplefilcreator.py -p PATH_TO_DIR -r -w WIDTH -h HEIGHT

-# Create samples from all images, currently the images need to be in the pos_resized dir
+# Create samples from all images that were resized to a mean value
-# For all images opencv_createsamples is run and then they get merged in one vec file (dependencies: [mergevec](https://github.com/thacoon/mergevec))
+# For all images opencv_createsamples is run and then they get merged in one vec file (out.vec) (dependencies: [mergevec](https://github.com/thacoon/mergevec))
-$ python samplefilecreator/samplefilcreator.py -p PATH_TO_DIR --vec
+$ python samplefilecreator/samplefilcreator.py -p PATH_TO_DIR -r -m --vec

 # Run the tests
 $ python -m unittest test.test_samplefilecreator